If you've read the announcement about Spotify Hi-Res and already want it, hold on and read why it is a common delusion

 Like the rest of music streaming services, Spotify uses compressed audio files so that you can stream and download music without pauses or interruptions.
 Streams are in OGG (Ogg Vorbis) at 96 kbps on mobile, 160 kbps for so-called "High" quality on mobile and 320 kbps on mobile and computers for Premium subscribers.
 These digits are enough to refuse to use the service.
 If you reckon it makes no difference, you can check out the short-film The Distortion of Sound, where Slash, Snoop Dogg, Michael Shinoda, and the rest will explain in detail why compression is no good for 2017.
 The worst thing about compressed music is that loudness entirely predominates over the quality thus making the sound more ripped and not exactly what was recorded in a studio.
 Louder doesn't imply better music experience, and right now is the time we accept it.

 Fortunately, there's a better alternative.
-VOX Music Player for Mac & iPhone plays most music formats including Hi-Res ones (FLAC, ALAC, WAV, etc.).
+VOX Music Player for Windows, Mac & iPhone plays most music formats including Hi-Res ones (FLAC, ALAC, WAV, etc.).

 Spotify should make it more comfortable to find songs because if there's at least one misspelled letter, it would be hard to find what you've been looking for.
 Another annoying feature is that you can't put the songs in any kind of order which makes it really challenging to find any song.
 If you are listening to an album, and then add songs one by one, what you eventually have is that exact album but with songs in reversed order.
 Storing music a bit pain in the ass, so you have to think in advance in what order you want them to be on your added music list.